Author: Brad Nakase, Attorney

-In the United States, teacher-student relationships are fairly common.
+In the United States, student sex with teacher relationships are fairly common.
 The news media reported that a number of university student who gave their reasoning for dating their professor claim that it is not always about love.
 One student from a university stated it is more about getting good grades.
 Fear of the consequences they could face if they were to reject their professors’ advances.
 The same student further explains that money could also be a factor.
 That going on dates with a professor is a preference for students keeping up ‘with the standards of living’.

 Another student spoke of improving grades being a possible incentive for students becoming involved with their teachers.
 Others discussed the ‘thrill’ of being involved with someone that is older and considered ‘off limits’.

 In the United States, many states have made teacher-student dating unlawful, along with teachers having any type of sexual contact with students.
 It is illegal, regardless of the student’s age.
 Yet, in some countries, a university level student of age can legally date or have sexual contact with professors.

 Just because it is legal in some states, it does not mean that it is professional.
 Professors are in a position of some authority and power in these situations and the possibly of losing their positions due to conflict(s) of interest is high.

 Some of universities have created their own guidelines when it comes to teacher-student relationships.
 For example, UCLA has a professional behavior policy that prohibit the “Use of the position or powers of a faculty member to coerce the judgment or conscience of a student or to cause harm to a student for arbitrary or personal reasons.”

 Under Stanford University consensual sexual or romantic relationship guide, the school “prohibits certain relationships between teachers and students; and requires recusal (from supervision and evaluation) and notification in other relationships.”